sonngdev/personal-website-23/_posts/221216-drag-and-drop.md

 ---
-title: "I finally tried HTML drag-and-drop after 4 years of coding"
+title: 'I finally tried HTML drag-and-drop after 4 years of coding'
-excerpt: "I implemented drag and drop for my project after a shockingly long time I managed to avoid it.
-Here is what I learned."
+excerpt: 'I implemented drag and drop for my project after a shockingly long time I managed to avoid it.
+Here is what I learned.'
-date: "2022-12-16"
+date: '2022-12-16'
 ---

 > This series of learnings occurred while I was building an Algorithm Visualizer app.
 This app is hosted on Netlify, you can check out my progress [here](https://algorithms.sonng.dev/).
 I might have a dedicated post for this project in the future.